mikamautnerrohde/researchproject/rp-project-manual.md

   - The student presents and discusses the research project orally upon completion
   - The student takes initiative to make the project a success (i.e. identifying issues, troubleshooting, setting up necessary meetings, scheduling the Midterm Evaluation)

-If any of these elements are not being performed at a level which can be expected from master's student
 ## Grading

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In
 N0YXJ0Ijo0OTUxLCJlbmQiOjQ5NzYsInRleHQiOiJNdXN0IGhv